moneroguides/1x03-using-moneo-as-money/script.md

 ### INTRO TO FEATHER WALLET

-Feather is a lightweight client.
+As the name suggests, Feather is a lightweight client.
 Unlike the official Monero wallet, it doesn't come packaged with the Monero daemon.
-It has been built as a feature-rich alternative which can be run from any device, including small USB sticks.
+It's been built as a feature-rich alternative which can be run from any device, including small USB sticks.

 For a full list of its features and a comparison table check out the Feather [documentation](https://docs.featherwallet.org/guides/features).
 We won't be delving into all the options now, so we urge you to do so after watching this video.